Working in Germany - Side job

 Students from EU and EEA member states (Iceland, Liechtenstein, and Norway) as well as Switzerland can work in Germany without needing a permit.

 However, students who are enrolled full time are required to devote themselves predominantly to their studies.
 Therefore, gainful employment is limited to 20 hours per week.
-More hours are permitted during the lecture-free period.
-In total, full-time students may work more than 20 hours per week for up to 26 weeks per year.
+More hours might be permitted during the lecture-free period.

 Students from non-EU countries